 Many such understandings and realisations emerged as the immediate aftermath of the youth's enlightenment experience.
 But most important to him was the constant, deeply joyful fulfilment of a fully realised consciousness; he felt that there was absolutely nothing the world could offer him that would bring greater happiness or satisfaction than he already possessed.
 As a result, he began to entertain the idea of living a peaceful, reclusive life as a monk in some secluded Himalayan cave.
 However, it was not to be so.

-Thus it was necessary that he should marry, raise a family, and live and work in the West.
-In order to prepare himself for these responsibilities, he studied English and the practical subjects of commerce and accountancy.
+Thus, it was necessary that he should marry, raise a family, and live and work in the West.
+To prepare himself for these responsibilities, he studied English and the practical subjects of commerce and accountancy.
 In his early 20's, having completed his studies, he sensed that the time was right for him to move to the West.

 He emigrated from India to South Africa.
 The choice of South Africa was largely dictated by the ease of immigration as Gururaj and his father had lived in South Africa for three years when he was a child, thereby establishing rights of residency.

-In South Africa he entered a business career.
+In South Africa, he entered a business career.
 To pursue a career in business successfully in the highly competitive modern business community inevitably requires much dedication, energy and creativity.
-In view of this, it must be understood that the Superconscious Mind is a virtually unlimited resource of energy and creative intuition.
-Having attained the self-realised state, Gururaj had constant and far reaching access to this immense inner resource.
+Given this, it must be understood that the Superconscious Mind is a virtually unlimited resource of energy and creative intuition.
+Having attained the self-realised state, Gururaj had constant and far-reaching access to this immense inner resource.